Academic Year Undergraduate Research Award (AYURA)

 5. Mentoring: Briefly outline your role in the project and how you hope to support the student in reaching project objectives.

 Students with a second faculty mentor (WashU or external) engaging with their research project should also request a nomination from their co-mentor.
-Nominations are due by the same deadlines as student materials (fall-start: 10/11/24; spring-start: 3/16/25; summer-start: 6/1/25).
+Nominations are due by the same deadlines as student materials (fall-start: 10/12/25; spring-start: 3/15/26; summer-start: 5/31/26).

 Research Proposal

-Applications for AYURA funds will be evaluated based on the feasibility of and necessity of the proposed activities, as well as the disciplinary and personal impact of the project.
-Below we outline the OUR's expectations for a successful AYURA research or creative proposal, which should address all of the following:
+Please upload a 4-5 page double-spaced proposal (not including works cited).
+The proposal should be developed in collaboration with your mentor and receive their final approval.
+AYURA submissions will be evaluated on the feasibility and necessity of the proposed activities, as well as the disciplinary grounding and personal impact of the inquiry-based project.
+Below we outline the OUR's expectations for a successful AYURA research or creative proposal, which should address ALL of the following:

 Project Timeline